 Nothing overly strange about this, right?

-Here’s the deal.
-I have no idea if that was Jerry’s phone, but I will bet it was and I will bet that is the phone he uses.
-Reason I say this is because he most likely always has somebody with him who is taking care of his every need.
+I have no idea if that was Jerry’s phone.
+He most likely always has somebody with him who is taking care of his every need.
 I’m sure the people with him all have smart phones and/or the latest mobile devices.

 Just because we are available 24/7, we can’t expect the customer or prospect we’re trying to reach to be available 24/7.
-Same thing goes for email, fax, text, and every other form of communication.
+The same thing goes for email, text, etc.

-It’s for this reason I say we in sales have to be comfortable using every form of communication.
-The only way we can be effective communicators is if we communicate using the preferred method our customers want.
+We have to be comfortable using every form of communication.
+The only way we can be effective communicators is if we communicate how our customers want.

-Do you know what the preferred method is for each of your contacts?
-I’d suggest adding a line in your CRM system to allow you to record what if the customer most prefers phone, email, in person, text, etc.
+I’d suggest adding a line in your CRM system to allow you to record if the customer prefers phone, email, in person, text, etc.